sisiwei/2015-spring-cuny-web-scraping/README.md

 ## How to Turn in Assignments

-1. Save your code in a file named 'ps1.py', 'ps2.py' or 'ps3.py' depending on which problem set you're completing.
+First, save your code in a file named 'ps1.py', 'ps2.py' or 'ps3.py' depending on which problem set you're completing.

-2. At the top of your code, in a comment, write down the name of the problem set and your name like so:
+Second, at the top of your code, in a comment, write down the name of the problem set and your name like so:
 ```
 # Problem Set 0
 # Name: Sisi Wei